 All of Tanzania's parks suffer from the rains which generally fall from March to May in the North, and from November to May in the South and West.
 Roads get washed out and given the sheer size of Tanzania's parks, the animals tend to spread out, and this makes wildlife viewing less satisfying (if you're looking for sheer numbers of animals).

-Uganda has some very good National Parks which are best visited from December - March or June - September when it is predominantly dry.
+Uganda has some magnificent National Parks which are best visited from December through March or June through September when it is predominantly dry.
 Most people who choose Uganda as a safari destination go to see the Mountain Gorillas.
-Although rain is likely all year round, the rainy seasons make the trek up to the gorillas particularly difficult, so avoid the months of March-April and October-November.
+Although rain is likely all year round, the rainy seasons make the trek up to the gorillas particularly tricky, so avoid the months of March and April or October and November.

 The best time to enjoy Zambia's wildlife is from September through mid-November which is the end of the dry season.
 Elephants abound and large herds of buffalo, impala, zebra, and others congregate in the Lower Zambezi Valley.
 April to September is also a good time to go, but beyond these months many parks in Zambia all but shut down due to impassable roads.
 In November, there's a smaller version of the Great Migration where 30,000 wildebeest gather in Zambia's Liuwa Plain National Park, that's not witnessed by many, but worth trying to plan a trip around.

 July to October is the best time to go to Zimbabwe's excellent wildlife parks, especially Hwange, the largest game reserve in the country.
 White water rafting on the Zambezi is best from August to December when the water is low, and the rapids are fast.

 The Victoria Falls are at their most impressive in March and April after the rainy season.
 You may have difficulty seeing all of the falls due to massive amounts of spray it can be quite torrential.